 Whether you have a partial or complete clog in your sink's drain, part of the clog may come loose and make its way up and out of the sink's drain.
-If your sink has standing water in the drain or if you notice that the water takes longer than usual to drain out of the sink, a clog is likely the source of the black material in the drain.
+If your sink has standing water in the drain, or if you notice that the water takes longer than usual to drain out of the sink, a clog is likely the source of the black material in the drain.

 An obstruction in the vent pipes that connect to your sink's drain line may also lead to waste water coming up through the sink's drain.
 The vent pipes attach to the branch drainpipes or the pipes that several plumbing fixtures feed into.

 The black stuff coming through your sink's drain may be sewage backing up through all of the drainpipes in the house.
-Normally, backed-up sewage comes through the drains in a basement first since they sit lowest in the house; however, if your sink is in the lowest level of the house, it will be one of the first to have sewage come out of the drain.
+Normally, backed-up sewage comes through the drains in a basement first, since this is generally the lowest part of the house.
+It's good to know that if your sink is in the lowest level of the house, it will be one of the first to have sewage come out of the drain.

 A sewage backup may result from a problem with the sewer system that the city must fix, a full septic tank you must have emptied professionally, or a large clog in the sewer drainpipe between the house and the sewer system.
 A large clog must generally be removed by a plumber.